Correlations between mass, stellar kinematics and gas metallicity in EAGLE galaxies: Discussion

-Is there a simple model that encapsulates the trends we find in \eagle? \cite{sharma2019} propose a model of self-regulated galaxy formation, in which the star formation rate, stellar mass, gas mass and metallicity depend on halo mass, cosmological accretion rate and redshift, but regulated by feedback.
-In their \lq I${\kappa\epsilon\alpha}$\rq\ model, the main astrophysical parameter $\epsilon$ is a dimensionless measure of the efficiency of stellar feedback: when $\epsilon$ is large, feedback is efficient and the star formation rate is low.
-On the other hand, when $\epsilon$ is small, feedback is inefficient and the star formation rate is high.
-This leads to the following scaling for the metallicity, $Z$, and gas fraction, $f_{\rm g}$, with stellar mass and feedback efficiency $\epsilon$:
+\cite{sharma2019} propose a model of self-regulated galaxy formation, in which the star formation rate, stellar mass, gas mass and metallicity depend on halo mass, cosmological accretion rate and redshift, but regulated by feedback.
+In their \lq I${\kappa\epsilon\alpha}$\rq\ model, the main astrophysical parameter $\epsilon$ is a dimensionless measure of the efficiency of stellar feedback: a large value of $\epsilon$ implies efficient feedback and low star formation rate, while feedback is inefficient and the star formation rate is high for a small $\epsilon$.
+This leads to the following scaling for $Z$ and $f_{\rm g}$ with $M_\star$ and efficiency $\epsilon$:

 where $n\approx 1.4$ is the slope of the Kennicutt-Schmidt star formation law.
 These relations show that when feedback is efficient (meaning $\epsilon$ is large, $\epsilon\approx 1$), $Z$ is low and $f_{\rm g}$ is high, whereas on the other hand, inefficient feedback ($\epsilon\ll 1$) implies $Z$ is high and $f_{\rm g}$ low.
 We can connect this to the morphology of the galaxy by speculating that feedback in a thin disc - corresponding to a galaxy with high $\kappa_{\rm co}$ - is more efficient than when $\kappa_{\rm co}$ is low (a more spheroidal gas distribution).
 High-resolution simulations that resolve individual supernova energy injections in gas columns suggest this type of relation between feedback efficiency and disc morphology.
 For example, the simulations by \cite{Creasey2013} show that supernova explosions that occur above or below the disc are more efficient at driving winds, because cooling loses are suppressed when the explosion occurs at the lower densities that prevail there (see also \citealt{Girichidis2016}).
+Thus, in \eagle, accretion of metal-poor gas seems to trigger the formation of a disc but, once the disc has already been formed, feedback effects would play a role on regulating the subsequent metallicity evolution.
+We leave the analysis of feedback effects on \eagle\ disky galaxies for a future work.